 This is what I hear from small businesses owners—even my artist friend who I saw last week.
 We were catching up and I began talking about Strategic Advising.
 “What?!” he said.
 “I would love it if my accountant would provide that kind of help!”

 Somewhere there is a disconnect.Read More

 I’ve done strategic planning for organizations of all kinds: public, private, growing corporations seeking IPO, and nonprofits.
 At the core of this work is financial modeling and forecasting.
 It doesn’t so much matter the type of business—the work is essentially the same:Read More

 We’ve had a great year teaming up with Mark Wickersham to help more accountants adopt value-based pricing for advisory services in their firms.
 In the past few years, these two concepts have grown from buzzwords to important strategies for accountants, helping them get paid fairly for their services in a changing industry.Read More

 Small businesses want help from accountants on strategic planning and financial forecasting.
 This word cloud represents a summary of popular responses from small businesses when we asked them this question:

-If you could change one thing about your business today, what would it be?”Read More
+“If you could get help in one area of your business right now, what would it be?”Read More

 Summer break is ending, and I can feel it.